 • Is a catalyst of social and economic change

 • Embodies leadership

-• Closing date for applications is: 31 March 2020.
-The winners will be announced in April.
+• Closing date for applications is: 28th February 2021.
+The winners will be announced a week later.

 • Applicants will be reviewed and evaluated on a rolling basis.
 The course does fill quickly, so the earlier your application is submitted, the higher your chance of being accepted.